AtifZafar596/share-event/README.md

-# Event Planner - React Native App
+# Instant share - React Native App

-A modern, cross-platform mobile application for creating and sharing beautiful event cards.
+A modern, cross-platform mobile application for creating and sharing beautiful activity cards.
 Built with React Native, Expo, and TypeScript.

 ## 🚀 Features

-- **Event Creation**: Create custom event cards with names, categories, and ratings
+- **Event Creation**: Create custom activity cards with names, categories, and ratings
-- **Custom Date Selection**: Choose specific dates for your events with an intuitive date picker
+- **Custom Date Selection**: Choose specific dates for your activities with an intuitive date picker
 - **Multiple Categories**: Choose from Fitness, Running, Party, Workout, Yoga, and Swimming
 - **Interactive Rating System**: 5-star rating with visual feedback
-- **Social Media Sharing**: Share event cards as high-quality images on any platform
+- **Social Media Sharing**: Share activity cards as high-quality images on any platform
 - **Responsive Design**: Optimized for all screen sizes using react-native-size-matters
 - **Cross Platform**: Works seamlessly on iOS, Android, and Web
 - **Modern UI/UX**: Clean, intuitive interface with smooth animations and beautiful gradients
-- **Enhanced Card Design**: Professional event cards with category-specific colors and decorative elements
+- **Enhanced Card Design**: Professional activity cards with category-specific colors and decorative elements

 ## 📱 Screenshots